jo3rn/ai1021/README.md

    - do differently?
    - no longer do at all?

-- discuss potential future enhancements
+- discuss potential future enhancements to your software

 - have space to talk about anything else of interest:
    - special hardware